dusty-nv/jetson-inference/docs/imagenet-camera-2.md

        $ v4l2-ctl --list-formats-ext
 	  ```

-You can combine the usage of these flags as needed.
+You can combine the usage of these flags as needed, and there are additional command line parameters available for loading custom models.
+Launch the application with the `--help` flag to recieve more info about using them, or see the [`Examples`](../README.md#Examples) readme.

 Below are some typical scenarios for launching the program:

 #### C++